FisherK19/JAP-Daily-Report/README.md

 1. Log in using your admin credentials.
 2. Select a date to fetch users and their reports.
 3. Download reports as PDF or Excel files.
-4. Receive email alerts for downloaded reports.
+4. Receive email with reset link for forgot password.

 ### Contributing
 1. Fork the repository.